wearegiants/Library-Foundation/wp-content/plugins/wootickets/readme.txt

 = Requirements =

+* PHP 5.2.4 or greater (recommended: PHP 5.4 or greater)
-* WordPress 3.8 or above
+* WordPress 3.9 or above
-* PHP 5.2 or above
+* jQuery 1.11.x
-* The Events Calendar 3.9 or above
+* The Events Calendar 3.10 or above
-* WooCommerce 2.1 or above
+* WooCommerce 2.2 or above

 == Documentation ==